Hasib-cirkut/Coding-Log/content/articles/when_not_to_use_bang_operator.md

 ---
-Title: When not to use the Bang(!) operator.
+Title: When not to use the Bang(!) operator in JavaScript.
 Description: Most of the times, we blindly rely on bang operator when we expect truthy or falsey value.
 Here's why this is not a good idea.
 Author: Hasibul Huda
 ---